softwaremill/sttp/docs/backends/zio.md

 ## Streaming

 The ZIO based backends support streaming using zio-streams.
-The following example is using the `AsyncHttpClientZioBackend` backend, but works similarly with `HttpClientZioBackend`.
+The following example is using the `HttpClientZioBackend`.

 The type of supported streams is `Stream[Throwable, Byte]`.
 The streams capability is represented as `sttp.client3.impl.zio.ZioStreams`.
 To leverage ZIO environment, use the `SttpClient` object to create request send effects.